CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

     - SUCCESS
 ```
 ####Discussion
 + The program begins by creating the Spring application context and getting the Slang bean.
-In general, most of the interactions with **score** are transmitted through the reference to this bean.
+In general, most of the interactions with Score are transmitted through the reference to this bean.

   ```java
   ApplicationContext applicationContext =